robeespi/Deploying-on-AWS-a-dockerized-API-to-predict-the-daily-average-sentiment-of-financial-news-articles/README.md

 XGB Regressor | 0.11 |
 Univariate LSTM | 0.092 |

+Please consider that the cells related to LSTM approach will not work in the container environment because I did not install TensorFlow there.
+I developed the LSTM approach in my local environment, just for time convenience.

 # 3.2.Pipeline

 <p align=justify> Trial1 notebook has all the details about connection to the database, EDA, basic feature engineering and performance and experiment of these models